Italian hand sanitizer Amuchina inspires memes as its producer races to meet demand

 Nothing drives up demand, of course, like scarcity and a sense of danger, and though the company doesn’t sell directly to consumers, Angelini executive Enrico Giaquinto said distributors now seem to be mirroring the behavior of regular Italians, stockpiling and asking for more than what they might really need.

-As the number of Italian coronavirus cases this week surged above 3,000, many stores were getting only a portion of what they asked for, with Angelini giving priority to more urgent requests, like government orders.
+As the number of active Italian coronavirus cases this week surged toward 4,000, many stores were getting only a portion of what they asked for, with Angelini giving priority to more urgent requests, like government orders.

 “Until we have a tool to fight this,” like a vaccine, Giaquinto said, “the only two things that can help are social isolation and hygiene.”

-Note: Correction: A photo caption on an earlier version of this story misidentified Franco Bellagamba as Enrico Giaquinto.